-Things to do in Sitges: practical guide by type of traveller
+Things to do in Sitges: a practical guide

 What to see and do in Sitges: old town, beaches, food scene, Carnival, nightlife and museums.
 Itineraries for a day trip, a weekend or a longer stay.